tekknolagi/tekknolagi.github.com/watching.md

 * [LPython](https://github.com/lcompilers/lpython), a very early stages optimizing Python compiler
 * [Pydrofoil](https://github.com/pydrofoil/pydrofoil), a fast RISC-V emulator based on RPython, the PyPy internals
 * [Fil-C](https://github.com/pizlonator/llvm-project-deluge), a project where Fil Pizlo is making a memory-safe version of C
+* [Oil shell](https://github.com/oilshell/oil), a new Bash-compatible shell with fresh ideas and its own Python-esque compiler

 Not quite code but presenting very cool ideas: